Milton Dick

-Dugald Milton Dick (born 21 July 1972) is an Australian politician serving as the 32nd and current speaker of the Australian House of Representatives since 2022.
-A member of the Australian Labor Party (ALP), he has been the member of parliament (MP) for the division of Oxley, covering Brisbane's south-western suburbs, since 2016.
-He previously served on the Brisbane City Council from 2008 to 2016 and as an ALP state secretary from 2004 to 2008.
+Dugald Milton Dick (born 21 July 1972) is an Australian politician who has served as the 32nd Speaker of the Australian House of Representatives since 2022.
+A member of the Labor Party, he has been the Member of Parliament for the Queensland division of Oxley since 2016.

-Milton Dick is the brother of former Queensland state treasurer and former Deputy Premier Cameron Dick.
+Dick previously served as a councillor of the Brisbane City Council from 2008 to 2016 and was the state secretary of the Queensland Labor Party from 2004 to 2008.
+His brother is Cameron Dick, the former deputy premier of Queensland and treasurer of Queensland.

 Early life

-Dick was born in Brisbane on 21 July 1972, the son of Joan and Allan Dick.
+Dick was born in Brisbane on 21 July 1972 to Joan and Allan Dick.
 His father was a World War II naval veteran and subsequently established a chain of butcher's shops in Brisbane's southern suburbs, while his mother was a midwife.
 He attended the Anglican Church Grammar School and holds the degree of Bachelor of Arts from the University of Queensland.